Jonathan2251/lbd/source/c++.rst

 In order to support atomic in C++ and java, llvm provides the atomic IRs and memory ordering here [#atomics-llvm]_ [#llvmlang-ordering]_.
 C++ memory order is explained and exampled here [#cpp-mem-order]_.
-The chapter 19 of book DPC++ [#dpcpp]_ explains the memory ordering better and I add the related code fragment of lbdex/input/atomics.ll to it for explanation as follows,
+The chapter 19 of book DPC++ [#dpcpp-memorder]_ explains the memory ordering better and I add the related code fragment of lbdex/input/atomics.ll to it for explanation as follows,

 - memory_order::relaxed